-In December, I choose the rucksack for my long-distance challenge, a 65-litre Osprey rucksack.
-I’ve previously used my Berghaus Free-Flow 35+8 litres for long-distance walks but my kit list is going to be a bit bigger.
-I also wanted to ensure my tent would fit inside my bag and not on the outside, to help with the weight distribution.
+The rucksack I chose for my long-distance challenge, was the 65-litre Osprey Ariel.
+I’ve previously used my Berghaus Free-Flow 35+8 litres for long-distance walks but I wanted to ensure my tent would fit inside my bag and not on the outside, to help with the weight distribution.

 Table of Contents